Medically reviewed by Andrew Crawford, Registered Psychological Associate.

 2. Feelings of Emptiness

-You may have feelings of emptiness.
-Almost like a hole inside of you that you try to fill.
+You may feel emptiness, like a hole you try to fill inside you.
 You may feel as though you’re fake and look for things to fill that void.

 3. Impulsive Behavior